LostTrailBreaker/Unpatched-and-GLOG/Game Design/MOSAICs/MALFEASANCE.md

 Channeling magic is dangerous.
 There is always a chance for something to go terribly wrong.

-## Magic Dice
+## Magic Dice (by Cal)

 A mage starts with 1d6.
 As they progress, they can "level up" and over time gain more dice.
 Each time a spell is attempted, the dice is rolled.
+As with the [[MERIDIAN]] engine, several things can happen based on